jescalan/roots/docs/extensions.rst

 Building an Extension
 ---------------------

 Roots extensions are extremely powerful, and have the ability to transform roots into more or less anything you want.
 A lot of what are currently extensions used to be written directly to the core, integrated throughout it in multiple places.
 Therefore, the extensions API has hooks into many different places in roots' core compile pipeline, and to understand how to write an extension, it's important to understand at least in general how roots works.

-Let's start at the beginning.
-When roots starts compiling your project, it scans the folder for all files, and sorts them into categories.
-By default, it will sort files into `compiled` or `static`, with the compiled files being ones that match file extensions of compilers that you have installed, and static being files that should simply be copied over. *This is the first place that your extension can jump in*.
+We will be discussing this throughout the document.

 Extensions export a function that returns a class.
 The function is executed when roots is initialized, this is the time for setting up any global options or configuration that persist across as many compiles as will happen.
 The extension must then export a "class" (which in js is really a function, but since these examples use coffeescript we'll go with class).
 This class will be *re-instantiated each time compile is run*.
-This means that any context inside the class is cleared between compiles.
-If there is anything you want to be able to hold on to between compiles, it needs to be outside the class.
-Conversely, do not store anything outside the class that you do not want to be untouched between two compiles.
-For example, if you add content to an array outside each compile, it will continue getting larger each compile.
-This is usually not what you want to do, so assume that anything outside the class is used for global configuration for the extension.

 With that out of the way, let's lay down the skeleton for a sample extension that finds any file with a filename in all caps and makes sure the contents are also all caps.

 tl;dr - your extension must be a function that returns a function: